 The following information is intended to help you understand the risks of investing in the fund.
 The information illustrates the changes in the performance of the fund's shares from year to year and compares the performance of the fund's shares to the performance of a securities market index over various periods of time.
 The index description appears in the "Additional Index Information" section of the prospectus.
 Past performance (before and after taxes) is not an indication of future performance.
-The performance shown does not reflect the impact of any fees paid at the fee-based account or plan level.

-Visit www.401k.com and log in for more recent performance information.
+Visit www.fidelity.com for more recent performance information.